 Llanuwchllyn station is just off the A494 at the South-Western end of the lake.
 Ample free car parking is available within the station site.
 Turning and parking facilities for pre-booked coach parties can also be provided.

-Sat Nav users, please note the Google maps postcode does not lead to Llanuwchllyn station, please use LL23 7TW to get to Station Road or follow the B4403 through the village and look for the brown signs.
+Sat Nav users, please note the Google maps postcode does not lead to Llanuwchllyn station, use postcode LL23 7TW to get to Station Road or follow the B4403 through the village and look for the brown signs.

 Bala Pen-Y-Bont Station